 Operating and Maintenance Passthroughs

 Operating & Maintenance passthroughs are for increases in the landlord's cost of operating the property and for the landlord to be able to pass on one of these O & M passthroughs, the increased landlord expenses must exceed the annual rent increases.
 In other words, if the landlord's expenses increased 2% and the annual increase that year is 2.2%, then the landlord would not be eligible for this passthrough.
 In determining whether or not a landlord can get an O & M increase, their expenses are aggregated, or looked at in total.
 In other words, an increase in one area (e.g. taxes) may be offset by a decrease in another area (e.g. repairs).
 If when all is calculated the landlord can get the O & M increase, the passthrough is only the amount over the annual increase.
 So if the annual increase is 2.2% and the landlord's expenses go up 3.2%, the landlord could get a 1% O & M increase.
-O & M rent increases can not exceed 7% and do become a part of the tenant's "base rent."
-O & M increases typically only occur when the landlord has a big increases in one expense area, most commonly a new, higher, mortgage.
+O & M rent increases cannot exceed 7% and do become a part of the tenant's "base rent."
+O & M increases typically only occur when the landlord has a big increases in one expense area, most commonly a new and higher mortgage.

 PG & E Passthroughs